 Using A Strong Bleach To Clear The Gunge

-I then took a bottle of HG Mould Spray and squirted it directly into the copper pipe after repacking the space below with dry kitchen roll sheets.
+I then took a bottle of HG Mould Spray (a chlorine-based bleach) and squirted it directly into the copper pipe after repacking the space below with dry kitchen roll sheets.
 I squirted plenty into it in the hope that it would react with the gunge in the pipe and dissolve as much as possible.
 This pipe, in my case, is only 600mm long before it goes into the vertical stack pipe.
 If I had found it seriously blocked I would have cleaned it with a long pipe brush I have.

 I took all the components I had removed in the bucket to an outside tap and washed them thoroughly with bleach and an old toothbrush before returning them to the bathroom for reassembly.